yoninazarathy/one-on-epsilon-assets/blog/dec-2018-editors-picks.md

 -

 **THE SCUTOID: did scientists discover a new shape?** by *[standupmaths](https://www.youtube.com/channel/UCSju5G2aFaWMqn-_0YBtq5A)*:
-If you look for something inspiring, Standupmaths never fails to surprise you.
+If you are looking for something inspiring, Standupmaths always delivers.
 In this video, Matt Parker takes us onto a journey where he explores shapes in variation of prisms.
-The corporation and collaboration between mathematicians and biologists saw the discovery of the 'scutoid' shape, which are found in cells of the epithelial tissues.
+A collaboration between mathematicians and biologists saw the discovery of the 'scutoid' shape, which is found in cells of the epithelial tissues.
-Check out this video to explore shapes that extend beyond classroom and an exciting example of how maths can be used to solve real life problems.
+Check out this video to explore shapes that extend beyond the classroom and an exciting example of how maths can be used to solve real life problems.

 <a href="https://epsilonstream.com/video/ql8b8y/">
 	<center>